-The Vitals tab allows care providers to review past vital signs for a client and record new readings.
+The Vitals tile allows care providers to review past vital signs for a client and record new readings.

-The Wound Care tab allows care providers to add and edit new wounds for clients and record new wound treatments.
+The Wound Care tile allows care providers to add and edit new wounds for clients and record new wound treatments.
 This feature is currently only available on Android.

-Care providers can add new infusion sites and record infusion maintenance from the Infusions tab.
+Care providers can add new infusion sites and record infusion maintenance from the Infusions tile.
 This feature is currently available on Android.

-Employees can also clock into facility as well as client visits from the mobile app.
-They can also access a list of clients at a facility and clock in to visits with individual clients at the facility.
+Employees can also clock into facility, and client visits, from the mobile app.
+They can also access a list of clients at a facility, and clock in to visits with individual clients, at the facility level.

 - How do I view my facility visit?

 - How do I clock in to a facility visit?

 - How do I view a list of clients assigned to a facility visit?

 - How do I clock in to a client visit at a facility?

 Care providers can complete tasks assigned to them by the back-office staff by going to Tasks tab under the menu.
 Tasks can either be general or client specific.
 Client-specific tasks may have a form attached for the employee to complete.